 (Novice-H to Inter-L)

 Spanish 2 Honors Language & Culture is the first course in the Advanced Spanish Language Program in middle school.
 This course develops students’ proficiency and culminates in the AP Spanish Language & Culture exam in the 8th grade.
 Successful completion of this course fulfills one credit of the high school graduation requirement for World Languages.
-A special emphasis is placed on refining Spanish reading, writing and language arts skills through the analysis of advanced Spanish nonfiction and fiction texts.
-The genres of study are cross-curricular in nature.
-Students enrolled in this course should have a significant background in the Spanish language, as well as an intermediate to advanced level of proficiency in all language skills.
-Students are expected to continue to Spanish 3 Pre-AP for Spanish Speakers in the 7th grade and to Spanish 4 Advanced Placement in the 8th grade.
-This course may not be offered on all campuses.
-This course is conducted exclusively in Spanish.
+An emphasis is placed on Spanish reading, writing, and language arts skills by analyzing advanced Spanish nonfiction and fiction texts.
+The genres of study are cross-curricular.
+Students enrolled in this course should have a significant Spanish background, and intermediate to advanced proficiency in all language skills.
+Students are expected to continue to Spanish 3 Pre-AP for Spanish Speakers in the 7th-grade and Spanish 4 Advanced Placement in the 8th grade.
+This course may not be offered on all campuses, and is conducted exclusively in Spanish.

 18453021